 Network operators may have requirements affecting selection and installation if the BESS is to be grid‑connected or form part of a stand-alone power supply provided or operated by a network operator.
 Electrical contractors need to check with the relevant network operator to ascertain all compliance requirements.

-Batteries can be a serious safety risk for occupants and installers if incorrectly installed and operated, potentially leading to electric shock, fire, flash burns, explosion or exposure to hazardous chemicals and released gases.
+Batteries store energy.
+They can be a serious safety risk for occupants and installers if incorrectly installed and operated, potentially leading to electric shock, fire, flash burns, explosion or exposure to hazardous chemicals and released gases.

 Various battery types will have different probability of failure and varying consequences of that failure (i.e. a different risk profile).
-Those responsible for the specification and/or supply of the BESS must ensure that an appropriate risk assessment is undertaken for the specific customer circumstances, location, the equipment proposed and its installation.
+Those responsible for the specification and/or supply of the BESS must ensure that an appropriate risk assessment is undertaken for the specific customer’s circumstances, the location, the equipment proposed and its installation.
 New buildings can be designed to comply with applicable standards from the outset but many BESS will be retro-fitted into existing installations where care is needed to ensure compliance.

 Any business installing a BESS must ensure the safety of workers and customers.
 The BESS must be installed, commissioned and maintained correctly to ensure this.
 Electrical contractors may need to train customers so they can operate and shut down their BESS safely.
 Some customers may have technically competent staff on site but most will not.